imsouveek/nuxt-bnb/docs/general/setup.md

 Note: Unit tests are built so that specific sections of the app can be tested individually.

+> **Why is this approach preferred**
+>
+> 1. This approach produces app containers without any additional items such as git, github cli, etc.
+> 2. Container spins up fast if package.json file is not modified
+> 3. Can connect easily to other containers using dev-env CLI
+> 4. Developer brings his own toolkit for non-essential preferences, e.g., database connectivity, editor enhancements, etc
+>
+> **Why this may not work for everyone**
+>
+> 1. npm install ... will not add and activate new packages inside running containers and containers need to be built fresh

 ### Dev Containers

 **Best for:**